 Oh, I just made the cutest little yarn Christmas trees yesterday!
 It was my first Christmas craft for this year and now I’m dreaming about the Holidays!

-It’s also one of my favorite kind of projects to make: you only need a couple of easy to find supplies and it doesn’t cost a fortune to make!!
+It’s also one of my favorite kinds of projects to make: you only need a couple of easy-to-find supplies and it doesn’t cost a fortune to make!!
 Let me show you…

 Cut The Yarn

 How easy is this, all the yarn pieces are cut into 6-inch pieces.
 You can cut as you go or cut a bunch of pieces ahead of time.